oksyhnbtk0219/hifisampler/README.md

 ### Using Integrated Environment Package (Recommended for NVIDIA GPU)

 1. Download the latest [release](https://github.com/mtfotto/hifimisampler/releases) package and extract it.
 Run `start.bat` to start the rendering service.
-2. (Optional) For server auto-start (experimental), ensure that `config.default.yaml`, `hifiserver.py`, `hifisampler.exe`, and `launch_server.py` are in the same directory.
-It's recommended to keep the original file structure after extraction.
-OpenUTAU users can use a symbolic link to link `hifisampler.exe` to the Resamplers folder.
+2. If you're using the experimental server auto-start feature (Optional, but not recommended), keep `config.default.yaml`, `hifiserver.py`, `hifisampler.exe`, and `launch_server.py` in the same directory.
+It's best to keep the original file structure after extracting the release.
+For OpenUTAU, you can create a symbolic link to place `hifisampler.exe` in the Resamplers folder.

    ```cmd
    mklink "C:\[OpenUTAU Path]\Resamplers\hifisampler.exe" "C:\[Project Path]\hifisampler.exe"